0x2E757/PromiseExt/README.md

 `isCanceled` — getter that will return true if state equals 3, otherwise false;

-<sub>\* scheduled means that promise isn't started yet, running means that promise has started and some of chain actions is in progress or scheduled.</sub>
+<sub>\* scheduled means that promise isn't started yet, running means that promise has started and one of chain actions is in progress or scheduled.</sub>

 ### Class object's public methods